Porsche Panamera hybrid interior, dashboard & comfort

 - 4Performance, engine & driveWhile not as agile as a 911, the Porsche Panamera hybrid is satisfying to drive and fearsomely fast

-- 5Interior, dashboard & comfort - currently readingThe Porsche Panamera hybrid is comfortable and well designed, and the high-quality interior is a real highlight
+- 5Interior, dashboard & comfort - currently readingThe Porsche Panamera hybrid is comfortable and well designed, and the top-quality interior is a real highlight

 - 6Boot space, seating & practicalityThe Panamera hybrid isn't quite as practical or spacious as a conventional luxury saloon, but as a 'four-door sports car' it does very well